We’re here to make your holiday season sweet and easy.

 - Uses: Try it in cakes, pies, cookies, frostings, marinades, salad dressings and plenty more.

 - Clover.
-Mild flavored and readily available in colors ranging from water white to light amber
+Mild flavored and readily available in colors ranging from water white (the lightest color grade) to light amber

 - Wildflower.
 Generally dark with a range of flavors and aromas depending on the flowers that provided the nectar